 This guide is written for brand owners, wholesalers, sourcing managers, and product developers who want a practical answer to one question: what is the best hoodie material for their product goal?

-Most hoodies are made from one of a few core fabric families: fleece, French terry, 100% cotton jersey-based sweatshirt fabric, or cotton-poly blends.
+Most hoodies are made from one of a few core fabric families: fleece, French terry, 100% cotton sweatshirt fabric, or cotton-poly blends.
 Some brands also use polyester-rich performance fabrics, brushed knits, or specialty blends for activewear and technical products.

 In practical terms, most mass-market and private label hoodies are built around either a cotton-rich fleece, a cotton-poly fleece, or a French terry construction.
 These fabrics differ in warmth, texture, drape, shrinkage behavior, and print performance.

 If you are building a streetwear hoodie, a branded merch hoodie, or a retail-ready everyday sweatshirt, the decision usually comes down to fleece vs French terry, and then whether the fabric should be 100% cotton or a cotton-poly blend.
+For additional textile development references, CottonWorks also provides professional resources on fleece and French terry fabrics1, including how these knit structures are used in loungewear and activewear.

 Hoodie material affects more than handfeel.
 It directly shapes product positioning, print or embroidery results, production stability, and retail value.